janpipek/g4application/README.md

 - simplePlugin : basic example that defines physics, geometry & generator
 - httpPlugin : a simple integrated HTTP server informing about the application state
+- parallelTest : a simple test of parallel world mechanism

 Built-in components
 -------------------